luvmex/Sketch-Guides/README.md

 ## Contact me
 * Email <celynxie@gmail.com>

-Feel free to contact me for any suggestions or critique.
+Feel free to contact me for any suggestions.